-A recent modelling study by French-McCay et al. (2024, in review) provides examples of exposure patterns planktonic and stationary organisms might experience for different oil types and spill situations.
-For example, Figure 5 shows exposures over time for stationary (non-mobile) and planktonic organisms for a modelled 1000 bbl (159 m3) spill of a light crude (Hibernia) in 7 m/s winds.
+A recent modelling study by French-McCay et al. (2024) provides examples of exposure patterns planktonic and stationary organisms might experience for different oil types and spill situations.
+For example, Figure 6 shows exposures over time for stationary (non-mobile) and planktonic organisms for a modelled 1000 bbl (159 m3) spill of a light crude (Hibernia) in 7 m/s winds.

-Figure 5.
+Figure 6.
 Example exposures to various dissolved oil components over time for stationary (non-mobile) and planktonic organisms after a 1000-bbl spill of light crude.

 Note that organisms would need to encounter dissolved concentrations or entrained droplets for any adverse effects to occur, but many are not present in the same depth range as the oil contamination (e.g., surface waters).
 Other organisms might move through the area of contamination, where their exposure would be for shorter duration than for plankton or stationary organisms.
 Thus, a 2-dimensional map of maximum concentrations in the vertical dimension, a typical summary presentation of oil modelling results, would not apply to the entire water column.
+French-McCay et al. (2015a,b) evaluated and modelled vertical and horizontal distributions of fish and invertebrate species and life stages to quantify injuries (French-McCay et al. 2015c) due to the Deepwater Horizon oil spill, taking into account organisms' vertical and other habitat preferences that affected their likelihood and duration of exposure to dissolved oil components.